 Legal Framework and Regulatory Basis for PSC

 The legal foundation for Port State Control (PSC) is rooted in international maritime law, with a key role for the United Nations Convention on the Law of the Sea (UNCLOS).
-Articles 218 and 219 of UNCLOS empower port States to enforce measures against pollution from unseaworthy vessels.
+Articles 218 and 219 of UNCLOS empower port States to enforce measures against unseaworthy vessels.
 This authority allows them to inspect and detain ships posing environmental threats or failing to meet safety and pollution standards.

 International Conventions and IMO Regulations

 The IMO has developed "Procedures for Port State Control" to guide and standardize PSC inspections globally.
 These procedures detail the selection of ships for inspection, the inspection process, and the reporting of deficiencies.
-They focus on targeting high-risk vessels and ensuring consistent practices across port States.

-Key IMO conventions underpinning PSC inspections include:
+Some of the IMO conventions which underpin PSC inspections include:

 SOLAS 1974: Ensures the safety of merchant ships by setting minimum standards for construction, equipment, and operation.